 Important Teaching Tips

+Storing: This dairy-free cookie dough is best eaten as soon as you make it.
+Though it can sit on the counter for a bit.
 Placing it in the fridge causes it to become too hard.
 Portion it into bowls as soon as you make it and enjoy!

-Frequently Asked Questions About Protein Cookie Dough
+Dairy-Free Protein Cookie Dough FAQs

 Storing the protein cookie dough causes it to become hard and crumbly.
 The cookie dough is best eaten freshly made.